 The Heat was also manageable on the device.
-Despite being a metallic phone the Asus Zenfone 3S Max didn’t became uncomfortable to hold after gaming for 20 minutes.
+Despite being a metallic phone the Asus Zenfone 3S Max didn’t become uncomfortable to hold after gaming for 20 minutes.
 That’s a +1.

 The Asus Zenfone 3S Max comes with Dual sim support and the second sim slot is a hybrid slot.
 You can either use a second sim card or the memory card to expand the storage.

-Connectivity was good on the device and even the 4G VOLTE calls from JIO work without any hurdles.
+The connectivity is good and even the 4G VOLTE calls from JIO work without any hurdles.
 You can simply insert the JIO sim and 4G Calls work on the device.
-Data Connectivity on both 3G and 4G network also works without any hassles.
+Additionally, the data connectivity on both 3G and 4G network works without any hassles.

 Camera Quality Review and Sample Shots Zenfone 3s Max